Assumption student raising her hand in class

 Why Study Physics at Assumption?

-Assumption offers paid summer research opportunities so you can work on campus with our faculty.
-Many motivated undergraduates intern at major research institutions around the country, with funding provided by the National Science Foundation, or one of the innovative scientific organizations in Worcester.
+Additionally, Assumption offers paid summer research programs where you can collaborate directly with faculty on campus.
+Many driven undergraduates also secure internships at leading research institutions nationwide, often funded by the National Science Foundation or innovative scientific organizations in Worcester.

 Program Contact